UNINETTSigma2/documentation/tutorials/guides/cuda_translating-tools.md

 ### Translate OpenACC to OpenMP with Clacc

-Clacc is a tool to translate OpenACC to OpenMP with the Clang/LLVM compiler environment.
+`Clacc` is a tool to translate OpenACC to OpenMP with the Clang/LLVM compiler environment.

 **_Step 1_**
-Build and install Clacc.
+Build and install `Clacc.`(For LUMI-G)
 The building process will spend about 5 hours.

 ```console